Bolívar Park (Medellín, Colombia): Characteristics

-The park is in a rectangular shape; it is 165 meters long and 63 meters wide.
+The park is rectangular; it is 165 meters long and 63 meters wide.
 It is approximately 10,395 m² in area.
 The park contains many trees and green areas.
-There is also many street furniture, such as banks, ATM's, payphones, benches, waste containers, sculptures, and fountains.
+There is also many street furniture, such as banks, ATMs, payphones, benches, waste containers, sculptures, and fountains.

 Today it seems that the park has a disorganized structure; in some places the corridor is wide but in others it is narrow.
-This is due to the green zone of the time the park was built.
-Now some trees look incorrectly placed; some are in the middle of the corridor, some are right next to the street.
+This is due to the green zone at the time the park was built.
+Now some trees look incorrectly placed; some are in the middle of the corridor, and some are right next to the street.

-Parallel to the calle 54 (Caracas) are where shoeshiners are located.
+Parallel to the calle 54 (Caracas) is where shoeshiners are located.
 To the side of the calle 49 (Venezuela) is the police station, and to the other side, the calle 48 (Ecuador) are the public restrooms.

 Park Sculptures

 Bolivar Statue

 The statue was placed in 1919.
 It shows Simon Bolivar on a horse.
 The design was realized by the Italian sculptor Giovanni Anderlini.
-The statue's final cost was $14 million pesos.
+The statue's final cost was 14 million pesos.

-The statue was delivered from Genoa to Medellín, first through ship and then through train.
+The statue was delivered from Genoa to Medellín, first by ship and then by train.